Certified Coding Specialist (CCS)

 Categories:

 The Certified Coding Specialist (CCS) credential is one of the most advanced and respected certifications in the medical coding industry.
 Offered by the American Health Information Management Association, CCS is designed for professionals who want to demonstrate expertise in coding complex medical records, especially in hospital settings.
-Certified Coding Specialist
+Certified Coding Specialist.

 What is CCS Certification?